schmlou/schmlou.github.io/static/experience.md

 **Asseco BERIT GmbH, Mannheim** • Jan.
 2022 - Present

-Work as a student trainee on the adaptation of the in-house geographic information system “SAMO & LIDS” in areas such as WebGIS, data modeling, and implementation of regulations such as ALKIS in specialist modules.
+I'm a working student working on adapting the in-house geographic information system, "SAMO & LIDS," in areas such as WebGIS, data modeling, and implementing regulations like ALKIS in specialist modules.

 ## Education